mrich7/servo_alvar/README.md

 # servo_alvar
-Contains the servo_alvar and image_sharper ROS packages
+Contains the servo_alvar and image_sharper ROS packages Uses ROS Fuerte

 servo_alvar:
 Code to servo an Alvar marker using the PR2 navigation stack, move_base package, and ar_track_alvar